Artifact Evaluation Reviewer Guide

 After you got your artifacts assigned, there is one week to ‘kick the tires’.
 Find out whether you can actually obtain and run the artifact as provided by the authors, check whether something is missing in the documentation etc. To formalize this process, reviewers are asked to provide the authors with a brief summary of their assessment by that time.

 In the subsequent reviewing and author discussion period, evaluators and authors actively interact to evaluate and improve the artifacts.
 Reviewers should communicate with the authors to request clarifications/improvements to the artifacts and the documentation.
-Reviewsres report are due in the middle of the period.
+Reviewers' reports are due in the middle of the period.
 This will facilitate engagement, and ensure that the authors get a perspective on where their artifact stands.
-Following two more weeks of engagement and improvement, final reviews are due before badge decissions are made in early October.
+Following two more weeks of engagement and improvement, final reviews are due before badge decisions are made in early October.

 Afterward, there is some time to agree on badges before the final deadline.
 This is to ensure that there is time for reviewers to discuss the artifacts that need it.
 Keep in mind that the final deadline for agreeing on badges is strict.